aluedtke7/shoppinglist/README.md

 ### Compile / run Shoppinglist

-I assume, that Flutter is installed on your machine and that `flutter doctor` doesn't show errors for the platform your gonna use.
+I assume, that Flutter is installed on your machine and that `flutter doctor` doesn't show errors for the platform you're using.

-1. run **`flutter run`** to start the application with a local installed PocketBase
+1. run `flutter gen-l10n` to compile the localization files
-1. if your PocketBase instance is not on localhost, you have to run **`flutter run --dart-define=SHOPPINGLIST_HOST=https://YOUR-POCKETBASE-DOMAIN.com`**
+2. run **`flutter run`** to start the application with a local installed PocketBase
-1. to create an Android app i.e. run **`flutter build apk --dart-define=SHOPPINGLIST_HOST=http://IP-ADDRESS-OF-POCKETBASE-SERVER:8090`**
+3. click on the settings icon to open the PocketBase connection dialog and enter the url of the PocketBase server (typically http://localhost:8090)
-Please use a *real* ip-address and **not** localhost!
+4. to create i.e. an Android app, run **`flutter build apk`**.
+Please use a *real* ip-address and **not** localhost! (see also hint below)
-1. inside the app, login with email and password
+5. inside the app, login with email and password of a user that you created on the PocketBase admin page

 That's it.
 Have fun and go shopping!